dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 <a name="dominating-consensus-reality-in-a-world-where-the-only-constant-is-change" />

 ### [Dominating Consensus Reality In A World Where The Only Constant Is Change](#dominating-consensus-reality-in-a-world-where-the-only-constant-is-change)

+- TODO: change the headers in this section

 In the 1950's, the iron curtain cast its shadow across Europe, forming the basis of geographical socioepistemic schism.
 East and west of the